Skip to content

 We use three pre-commit hooks to check our code:

 The script cluster/scripts/install-pre-commit-hook.sh installs Talisman and ktlint only for the repository the file was executed from and creates the .git/hooks/pre-commit file. markdownlint-cli2 needs to be installed manually (it requires node.js ).
 Make sure to run the script from inside the repository you want the hooks to be installed in.
 If you run Git from a different OS than you ran the installation script from, please rerun the script in that OS.
+On Windows, you need to run this script using Git Bash.

 You must do commits through a command line to see Talisman warnings.
 However, Talisman errors are shown even by other tools, e.g., IntelliJ interface.